UMIACS/rgwadmin/README.md

 information.

 ### Compatibility
-The API for different versions of Ceph RadosGW has changed over time.
-While we endeavor to be compatible with as many versions of Ceph RadosGW there will be some issues that crop up over time.
+The API for different versions of Ceph radosgw has changed over time.
+While we endeavor to be compatible with as many versions of Ceph radosgw there will be some issues that crop up over time.
 We only consider the LTS versions but these are what we have tested on.